-During intense races, you’ll find yourself not only struggling to battle your adrenaline, but also your sweat.
-For this reason, when you plan on taking your sim racing experience to the next level, gloves are a great addition.
-Needless to say, other peripherals such as wheels, shifters and pedals should come first, but gloves will help you not only enter the mindset of a true race driver, while also increasing your precision and avoiding catastrophic slips.
-In this guide, we’ll walk through five of the market’s best offerings for sim racing gloves.
+When you plan on taking your sim racing experience to the next level, gloves are a great addition.
+Not only will they help you enter the mindset of a true sim racer, but they’ll increase your precision and minimize catastrophic slips.
+In this guide, we’ll walk through 6 of the market’s best products.

 Top Pick: Sparco Meca 3 Mechanics Glove

-If you are looking for gloves solely for sim racing then these are a great option.
+If you are looking for gloves solely for sim racing then the Sparco Meca 3 Mechanics are a great option.
 The material is of high quality, as expected from the Sparco brand.

 Runner-Up: Alpinestars Tech 1-K Race Gloves

-If you care primarily about the aesthetics of your gloves after a couple of sessions, then the 1-K gloves are not for you.
-If, on the other hand, you’re looking for gloves which will stick to your wheel for unparalleled control, then these are a safe bet.
+If you’re looking for gloves which will stick to the wheel for unparalleled control, the Alpinestars Tech 1-K Race Gloves these are a safe bet.

 While the first impression of these gloves isn’t great, the stitching softens within a week or two of use, moulding the gloves to the shape of your hands.
 The result will almost feel as though you’re wearing nothing.
 The suede material will help you hold on to your wheel, not letting it budge a single inch without your input.
 These are a working man’s gloves: not meant for beauty or showmanship, but pure accuracy and results.